kb-dk/youseeepgdownloader/README.md

 * *DataDir:* Directory to store downloaded files in.
 Files will be split into directories named after the current year.
 * *TrashDir:* Broken files will be moved here.
 * *LogFile:* File used for logging.
 * *LogFileMaxSize:* Maximum size of the log file, before rotation happens.
 Logs are only rotated at startup, so files will end up being a wee bit bigger.
-A value of 0 will make the logfiles rotate on every run.
+A value of 0 will make the logfiles rotate on every run; a negative value will disable logfile rotation.
 * *OldLogFiles:* Number of old log files to keep. *Warning:* A value of 0 (zero) will disable logfile rotation.
 * *StateMonitor:* URL for the yousee workflow state monitor, which is used for reported sucessful and failed downloads.
 * *EpgAgeLimit:* Ideal max time between EPG downloads.